joshmatni/Auralys-Spotify-Playlist-Generator/README.md

 # Auralys - AI Spotify Playlist Generator Web App
+- This project is soon to be deployed!
 ## Developed by: Joshua Matni, Ploy Wandeevong, Reni Wu, Kiana Partovi, and Matt Stanley

 ### Won First Place in the App Development Category for UNR's 38-hour Biggest Little Hackathon!